cedricium/TicTacToe/README.md

     cd /TicTacToe/
     ```

+3. Invoke the `make` command while in the root /TicTacToe/ directory.
-3. Run the executable file, TicTacToe.exe
+4. Run the newly created executable file, "TicTacToe".

     ```Bash
     ./TicTacToe
     ```

-4. Grab a friend and enjoy!
+5. Grab a friend and enjoy!

 **NOTE:** This game was written and tested using MacOS, however, any other operating system's terminal or command-line should be able to execute the game without fault.